Rumzie01/CarlaCustomProject/README.md

 - Enter 'cd ..'
 2 times to get to the carla root directory.

-- type command 'make rebuild' - This build the carla libraries and python API's
+- type command 'make rebuild' - This build the carla libraries and python API's - and also retrieves a bunch of dependencies based on your current windows toolset.
+For example, if you had vs2019 open you would install the wrong toolset!
+Make sure using 2022.

 - type command 'make launch' - This builds the carla libraries and python API's and also builds the unreal project (This step is to really just make sure you unreal project compiles, after this step you should be able to open the project with the .uproject file from now on unless there are changes to carla or carla's plugin, then you will 'make launch' again to rebuild unreal project and carla libs.)